moffat-kagiri/CV/README.md

 - [LinkedIn](https://linkedin.com/in/moffatkagiri/)
 - [GitHub](https://github.com/moffat-kagiri)

-> 💡 This resume is also available as a hosted site via GitHub Pages (if enabled).
+> 💡 This resume is also available as a hosted site via GitHub Pages.